 Broccoli

-But did you know that Vitamin D can also help manage inflammation and regulate skin cell turnover?
-This is a big deal for us acne-sufferers.
-After all, inflammation and overproduction of skin cells are two huge contributing factors for our breakouts!
+Vitamin D can help manage inflammation and regulate skin cell turnover.
+This is a significant advantage for acne sufferers, as inflammation and overproduction of skin cells are two contributing factors for your breakouts.

 37. Cod (esp.
 Cod liver oil)